pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     :param cas: An optional set of certificates to also include in the structure.
     :type cas: :term:`bytes-like`

     :param key_encryption: The encryption algorithms that should be used for the key.
+An instance of an object conforming to the : class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption`
-        An instance of an object conforming to the :class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption` interface.
+        interface.

     :param cert_encryption: The encryption algorithms that should be used for the certificate.
+An instance of an object conforming to the :class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption`
-        An instance of an object conforming to the :class:`~cryptography.hazmat.primitives.serialization.KeySerializationEncryption` interface.
+        interface.

     :return bytes: Serialized PKCS12.